stephaniebarrett/printable-pc-case/README.md

 On Windows, run 'exportAll.bat' to export all of the printable sections, using main.scad.
 This can be very resource intensive on systems with limited CPU cores.

 ## TODO
-- design the top panel
+- design the top panel.
-- refine drive cage sizing & tolerances
-- support PCI expansion cards in the rear wall
+- support PCI expansion cards in the rear wall.
-- support other mainboard specs
+- support other mainboard formats (currently only micro ATX in 2 configurations and ATX in 1 configuration).
-- support other PSU specs
+- support other PSU formats (currently only ATX in 2 configurations).
-- support various rack depth and height configurations
+- support various rack depth and height configurations.
-- add export script for non-windows machines and provide options to export a subset of parts
+- add export script for non-windows machines and provide options to export a subset of parts.